isotaan/growler-radio/README.md

 **Q.** Why is this code so unwielding and such a kludge?

-**A.** I am bad at everything and this is my first major lua project **and** my first major github project.
-I'm certain smarter people than me will find better solutions to what I do.
+**A.** Because I am bad at everything.
+This is my first major lua project **and** my first major github project.
+I'm certain smarter people than myself will find better solutions to this.